fuzziebrain/orclapex-autocomplete/README.md

-# Intellisense for the Oracle Application Express Developer
+# Intellisense for the Oracle Developer

 This extension provides intellisense support for standard Oracle Database and [Oracle Application Express](https://apex.oracle.com/) (APEX) PL/SQL APIs.
 It uses the source dictionary created by the Atom IDE package [autocomplete-oracle](https://atom.io/packages/autocomplete-oracle).